HOUSTON MARITIME INJURY LAWYER

 - Lastly, the trial happens.
 These trials sometimes last days, weeks, or even months.
 Trust in your lawyer and follow their advice as best you can.

 Maritime injury claims come with the possibility of multiple different types of compensation.
-Below, we list what a Reich & Binstock maritime injury lawyer will pursue for your case.
+A few of these can include:

 - Current and future lost wages